SlandShow/Concurrency/README.md

 RESULT IS -1
 ```

-In both examples we can se incorrect result.
+In both examples we can see incorrect result.

 ### 3. Atomic operations
 Atomic operations: